RN-093/jobflow/README.md

 # JobFlow

-A personal job-application CRM (ATS) with a drag-and-drop Kanban pipeline.
+A personal job-application tracker.
+It's based on a similar thing from Jack & Jill but there one had a few issues so just made my own one.

 ## Live